Kassy24/Kassy24/README.md

 # Hola, Hello, こんばんわ！

 Hi!
-Kassy here!
 You may know me, you may not.
 I am a hobby-enthusiast, if it's a hobby I'm in it.
 From satellites to photography I've done it.

 ### Hobbies